LudumDare/ludumdare.com/content/README.markdown

 * [Support](support) - How to get help
 * [Support Us](sponsor-us) - How anyone can help us

-Contributions are welcome, but generally these pages are managed by Mike and the Interactive Snacks team.
+Contributions are welcome, but generally these pages are managed by [Mike](https://github.com/mikekasprzak) and the [Interactive Snacks](https://github.com/InteractiveSnacks) team.

 ### The (upcoming) Community Section
-Once we've finished with the above, the next step is to invite contributions to the community section.
+Once we've finished above, the next step is to invite contributions to the community section.

 The community section showcases some of the best works and sides to the greater Ludum Dare community.
 You are invited to nominate by creating a pull request.
 See each section for guidelines.